-Best for business, urgent for the environment: Nearly half of the world’s fresh produce is lost post-harvest or wasted at retail and consumer levels.
-IFCO works to reduce food waste and loss by helping food producers, distributors and retailers keep crops fresher, longer.
+An incredible 40 percent of the world’s fresh produce is lost post-harvest or wasted at retail and consumer level.
+Urgent for the environment, best for business: IFCO works to reduce food waste and loss by helping food producers, distributors and retailers keep crops fresher longer.

-From agriculture through consumption, preventing food loss "represents one of the greatest possibilities for individuals, companies and communities to reverse global warming," says Chad Fischmann, vice president and research director at Project Drawdown, a global research institute dedicated to fighting climate change.
-At the same time, preventing food loss also means being able to "feed more people, increase economic benefits and preserve threatened ecosystems," Fischmann says.2 This includes enormous amounts of water, land, and energy needed to produce and distribute crops.
+From agriculture through consumption, preventing food loss "represents one of the greatest possibilities for individuals, companies and communities to reverse global warming," says Chad Fischmann, vice president and research director at Project Drawdown , a global research institute dedicated to fighting climate change.
+At the same time, preventing food loss also means being able to "feed more people, increase economic benefits and preserve threatened ecosystems," Fischmann says.
+3 This includes enormous amounts of water, land, and energy needed to produce and distribute crops.
 Cutting food waste and loss is not merely good business – it is a moral imperative.

 Along the supply chain, fresh produce can become damaged during transport from farms to distribution centers to retailers.
 To establish the effect of packaging on damage rates, product packaging experts at California Polytechnic State University (Cal Poly) observed the condition of fresh produce arriving in disposable versus reusable packaging at distribution centers and at retail outlets.

 They observed that more than 8.5 percent of produce in disposable packaging arriving at distribution centers was damaged.
-This compares to zero product damage in IFCO Reusable Plastic Containers (RPCs).
+This compares to zero product damage in IFCO Reusable Packaging Containers (RPCs).

 At stores, nearly 12 percent of fruits and vegetables in disposable packaging was damaged.
 Researchers again observed zero product damage in IFCO RPCs.
 This shows that the choice of packaging can greatly lower damage to fresh produce and subsequent food waste.